TebogoNakampe/psucse_grocerycaffenet/README.md

-PennState 2016FA CSE586 Project2: Simple GroceryCaffeNet <br/>- Jinhang Choi, Jihyun Ryoo
+PennState 2016FA CSE586 Project2: Fine-tuning CNN <br/> - Jinhang Choi, Jihyun Ryoo
 ============

 This webpage is a comprehensive report of the second project in CSE586 class.